project-sekai-ctf/sekai.team/data/blog/foobar-ctf-2022/death-note.md

 ![large_bin_not_null_byte.png](/static/images/foobar-ctf-2022/images/large_bin_not_null_byte.png)

-And below the libc main arena address is the heap forward and backward pointer but we won't use this chunk to leak that heap address.
+And below the libc main arena address is the heap forward and backward pointer but we won’t use this chunk to leak that heap address.
 Just libc is enough.

 So we just leak the libc address out with the bug **Use After Free**, then calculate the offset and take the leaked address subtract with offset, we will get the libc base address: